 This model is preferred by customers who have a general idea of the final product but are unable to accurately describe the scope of work and the timeline.
 It has a clear advantage in reducing overhead since the client pays the software development cost per hour without any added risk costs.

 That’s a little bit of a hybrid.

-The goal is to have a good understanding of the project at the beginning of it, both on the clients’ side and a software development partner’s side.
-Using input from clients and the experience of a software development partner, a responsible budget can be set and a defined timeline can be determined.
-Using this approach, the scope of the entire project is not set upfront.
-Thanks to this approach, the scope can be altered without affecting deadlines or budgets — by reprioritizing individual tasks.
+The goal is to have a good understanding of the project at the beginning of it, both on the client’s side and a software development partner’s side.
+By using input from clients and the experience of a software development partner, a responsible budget can be set, and a defined timeline can be determined.
+Thanks to this approach, the scope of the entire project is not set up front and can be altered by reprioritizing individual tasks without affecting deadlines or budgets.